tarantool/doc/doc/reference/configuration/cfg_flight_recorder.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the time period (in seconds) that defines how long metrics are stored from the moment of dump.
+    Specify the time period (in seconds) that defines how long metrics are stored from the moment of dump.
     So, this value defines how much historical metrics data is collected up to the moment of crash.
     The frequency of metric dumps is defined by :ref:`flightrec_metrics_interval <cfg_flightrec_metrics_interval>`.